pdx-cs-sound/course-notes/03-freq/05-resampling.md

 * The average is essentially a bad digital filter here: will work OK but not great

-## Reminder: Applying A Digital Filter
+## Applying A Digital Filter

-* Remember how a digital filter works:
+* Remember how an FIR digital filter works:

   $$y[i] = \sum_{j=0}^{N-1} a[j] x[i - j]$$